Web-based Method Programs

 went public.
 The long answer is below.

-The VMA has evolved over several years as follows:
+The VMA has evolved over more than 20 years as follows:

 - Version 1 (aka Beta test version, or the Old Visual Method Archive - a manually